babaygt/trip-track-social/docs/ARCHITECTURE.md

 ### Swagger/OpenAPI Integration

 The API is documented using OpenAPI 3.0 specification through Swagger.
-The documentation is automatically generated from code annotations and is accessible at `/api-docs` endpoint.
+The documentation is automatically generated from code annotations and is accessible in local development at `http://localhost:8080/api-docs` and in production at `https://trip-track-backend-33100767116.europe-west3.run.app/api-docs/`.

 ### Documentation Structure